alfg/alfg.github.io/index.md

 * Knowledgeable and experienced with many AWS services.
 * Experienced building and designing performant, large-scale applications and infrastructure delivering streaming video to millions of customers.
 * Quick debugging & troubleshooting skills to resolve technical issues and incidents quickly.
-* US Patent holder and inventor for ad transocding multimedia technologies
+* US Patent holder and inventor for ad transcoding multimedia technologies

 It is my passion to build open source software.
 I create applications, libraries and tools that others may find useful.
 Most of my work is focused around video and audio technologies with the occasional [fun project](https://opendrinks.io).